Have you signed up for our award winning newsletter?

 An Introduction to Grass-Fed Beef and a Recommended Blood Lipid Analysis

-Pretty radical stuff you say?
+Pretty radical you say?
 Well, once you gain a full understanding of what is and is not real food, you'll sing the same tune.
 But if you are hung up on conventional wisdom, you will remain a lost soul.
 For starters, conventional wisdom thinks grass seeds are a proper food for man and beast.
 Yet for decades scientists have known that from the very beginning of life on Earth the foundation food for all animal life has been the green leaf.
 There is a huge chemical difference between a green leaf and the seed of a grass plant.
 That means something.
 That is why a Food Analysis page is available on this Website.

-Unfortunately, our country's food system is based on the large seeds of the grass plant (called grain).
+Unfortunately, our country's food system is based on the large seeds of the annual grass plant (called grain).
 It is the eating of seeds and the avoidance of the green leaf that causes universal body failure (chronic disease).
 And worst of all, most of the scientific nutritional research you read addresses the symptoms of the grain-based food system -- not the cause.
 In other words, scientists are trying to figure out the proper supplements that are required to keep bodies healthy after eating grain.
 They do not address the problem head-on with the only practical solution which is to avoid grain.
 That's because avoiding grain is not acceptable for most folks.
 Therefore chronic disease remains one of our country's most widespread and most expensive problems.

 Did you know that the only reason Omega-3 fatty acids are discussed these days is because our nation's food system is based on grain?
 If it was based on the green leaf nobody would be concerned about Omega-3 fatty acids.
 But since it is based on grain everyone must take Omega-3, multi vitamin, and mineral supplements!
 Why is this?
 If you can't answer that question you had better visit the Omega-3 Essay section of our Web site.
 When you do, keep in mind that quantity of anything is meaningless.
 For optimal body function it is the overall balance of all nutrients that is critical.
 So anytime you read about quantity in terms of Omega-3, the nutritionists making those recommendations know of only the grain-based food system.
 Therefore their advice addresses symptoms, not causes.
 This means they do not know anything about The Real Diet of Man.